HL7/US-Core/source/pages/clinical-notes-guidance.md

  **Examples**

- {% include examplebutton.html example="read-and-write-format-scenario1" b_title = "Scenario 1" %}
+ {% include examplebutton.html example="read-and-write-format-scenario1" b_title = "Click on Here To See Scenario 1 Example" %}
- {% include examplebutton.html example="read-and-write-format-scenario2" b_title = "Scenario 2" %}
+ {% include examplebutton.html example="read-and-write-format-scenario2" b_title = "Click on Here To See Scenario 2 Example" %}

 ### Resource Selection

-When reviewing the minimal number of elements required for each Resource, the FHIR specification includes several appropriate places to include clinical notes such as Composition, ClinicalImpression, DocumentReference, DiagnosticReport, etc.  The developers of this guide also considered creating a new ClinicalNotes resource.
+When reviewing the minimal number of elements required for each Resource, the [FHIR Version {{site.data.fhir.version}}]({{site.data.fhir.path}}) specification includes several appropriate places to include clinical notes such as Composition, ClinicalImpression, DocumentReference, DiagnosticReport, etc.  The developers of this guide also considered creating a new ClinicalNotes resource.
 To differentiate which resource was most appropriate these characteristics were considered:

-- Discrete result information
+* Discrete result information
-- Note types
+* Note types
-- Consistent Client access to scanned, or narrative-only, reports
+* Consistent Client access to scanned, or narrative-only, reports

 While several resources work well for a specific use case, they don't solve the question "find all Clinical Notes for a patient?" especially when considering the variability of Note formats.
 For example systems use text, XHTML, PDF, CDA to capture clinical notes.
-This variability led the designers to select the [DocumentReference and DiagnosticReport](#fhir-resources-to-exchange-clinical-notes) as an index mechanisms to the underlying content.
+This variability led the designers to select the DocumentReference and DiagnosticReport resources as an index mechanisms to the underlying content.
 In other words, a client can query one of these resources and it will return a pointer to specific resource or the underlying binary content.

 For example, consider the following situation for a Discharge Summary Note:

-- System A supports the Discharge Summary as a Composition resource
+* System A supports the Discharge Summary as a Composition resource
-- System B supports the Discharge Summary as a CDA Document
+* System B supports the Discharge Summary as a CDA Document
-- System C supports the Discharge Summary as a PDF Document
+* System C supports the Discharge Summary as a PDF Document

 The following single query into DocumentReference supports all 3 scenarios: